nolsigan/kaggle/README.md

 # Kaggle

-Nolsigan's code for kaggle completition using Tensorflow & keras!
+Nolsigan's code for kaggle competitions using Tensorflow & keras!

 Only deals with problems that can be solved with deep learning.